Nonparametric Identification of Demand without Exogenous Product Characteristics: Theory

-This restriction strengthens the mean independence in \eqref{eq:linear_exogenous} to the full independence of $Z$ given $\bar{X}$ but crucially drops the exogeneity of $\bar{X}$.
-Hence, under \cref{as:exogenous},

-for some unknown $k_0(\bar{X})$ which need not equal $X$. \Cref{as:exogenous} can be motivated by viewing $Z$ as a set of supply-side shocks drawn in some true or natural experiment, after product characteristics are determined \citep{borusyak2025estimating}.\footnote{For example, in the U.S. automobile market, $Z$ might contain tariff or exchange rate shocks in cars' countries of production that are excluded from demand and drawn randomly after cars are designed but before prices are set.
-In this case $Z\indep (\xi,\bar X)$, which implies \cref{as:exogenous}.}
+This restriction strengthens the mean independence in \eqref{eq:linear_exogenous} to full independence of $Z$ given $\bar{X}$ but crucially drops the exogeneity of $\bar{X}$.\footnote{\Cref{as:exogenous} is implied by the more standard $Z \indep \xi \mid \bar X$ but is weaker when $\xi$ has a higher dimension than $\delta$.
+We do not view the strengthening from mean- to full independence as meaningfully restrictive, since there is little reason to distinguish $\xi$ from some transformation $g(\xi)$.
+Full independence amounts to mean-independence of any $g(\xi)$, treating all functions symmetrically. } \Cref{as:exogenous} can be motivated by viewing $Z$ as a set of supply-side shocks drawn in some true or natural experiment after product characteristics are determined \citep{borusyak2025estimating}.\footnote{For example, in the U.S. automobile market, $Z$ may contain exchange rate shocks in cars' countries of production that are excluded from demand and drawn randomly after cars are designed but before prices are set.
+In this case $Z\indep (\xi,\bar X)$, implying \cref{as:exogenous}.
+See \citet{ackerbergcrawford} and \citet{borusyak2025estimating} for further discussion; Appendix A of \citet{berryhaile24} shows how \cref{as:exogenous} can arise for different types of price instruments in various economic models.}